nicoespeon/abracadabra/CONTRIBUTING.md

 In short, most of our tests are unit tests.
 We test business logic in isolation from VS Code API.

 We don't have VS Code integration tests.
-[We've documented why in this adr][adr-no-integration-tests].
+[We've documented why in this ADR][adr-no-integration-tests].

 ## Useful resources to start changing the code